Contact Us

 Getting 70 points or above is considered “world class”.
 Congratulations!

-While a high NPS is desirable, what constitutes a “good” score can vary depending on industry benchmarks and your specific business goals.
+While a high NPS is desirable, a “good” score can vary depending on industry benchmarks and your specific business goals.

 The key is to track your NPS over time, strive for continuous improvement, and prioritize actions that drive positive customer experiences and loyalty.